 Top 10 tips for self-care at school this yearby Caroline Hardaker

-Covid-19 has had a huge impact on how we go about our daily lives, so it’s understandable if you’re feeling anxious about how your future, and your studies, might be affected.
+Covid-19 has had a huge impact on how we go about our daily lives in the UK, so it’s understandable if you’re feeling anxious about how your future, and your studies, have been affected.

 To help you look after yourself this academic year, we’ve created some top tips for dealing with some of the challenges you might face.